-Prerequisites: Spanish III
+Prerequisites: Spanish III or Honors Spanish III

 0158 HONORS SPANISH IV/ SPANISH V

 Description: Students will go beyond the functional level practiced in previous courses and will develop more abstract communication skills utilizing authentic sources.
 Students will communicate with greater spontaneity and in greater detail.
 Students will also explore culture through a variety of topics.
 The course will be conducted in Spanish.
 Honors Level IV is recommended for all students who plan to pursue Advanced Placement® or International Baccalaureate® courses.